 We offer degrees in English and English & Creative Writing.
 Both degrees give you skills in reading, writing and analysis, which can help you build your career

 As a student at Strathclyde, you'll enjoy the best of old and new: a grounding in the classics as well as an insight into new fields of literature.
-Students can graduate with a BA in English, or English and another subject; or with a BA in English and Creative Wiriting, or English and Creative Writing with another subject.
+Students can graduate with a BA in English, or English and another subject; or with a BA in English and Creative Writing, or English and Creative Writing with another subject.

 Study with us - postgraduate